EXCHANGING MARKET RESEARCH:

 European Indices Model

-In order to arrive at a comparative and comprehensible research method WMFNL has come to the conclusion that this can be achieved best by establishing a (bi?) annual European World Music Index.
+In order to arrive at a comparative and comprehensible research method WMFNL has come to the conclusion that this can be achieved best by establishing a (bi?) annual European World Music Monitor.

 This is a relatively easy method to gather information and data, which will chart the development of the World Music industry in Europe and therefore indicate opportunities in the European market.
 WMFNL proposes gathering the necessary data by establishing four key performance indices, on which all partners should agree.

-WMFNL proposes to have these data gathered and presented in an Indexformat, eventually leading to a European World Music Index (EWMI).
-In our view, this index should be based on data gathered on a per country basis by local partners.
+WMFNL proposes to have these data gathered and presented in a Monitoring-format, eventually leading to a European World Music Monitor (EWMM).
+In our view, this monitor should be based on data gathered on a per country basis by local partners/ correspondents.
 The yearly WOMEX and Babel Med conventions may serve as rallying points where data can be presented in network meetings.
 In this way both participating countries and those wishing to join can discuss matters and take decisions on technical and policy matters.

 We propose that we follow the model generally used in many other types of indexes: by data gathered over the years we can see developments and trends rather than absolute figures.
 We want to concentrate on data that can serve as performance indicators – such as numbers of bands, or turnover, or any other data where more means better.